 Visit our library homepage to access books and articles at utopia.ut.edu.
 Check the Research Guides to see if any will help you with your courses.
 For example, the Film Studies guide will show you how to find DVDs in the catalog and point you to streaming video subscriptions we belong to.

-COLLEGE OF SOCIAL SCIENCE, MATH, & EDUCATION
+COLLEGE OF SOCIAL SCIENCE, MATHEMATICS, AND EDUCATION (CSSME)

-COLLEGE OF SCIENCE & HEALTH
+COLLEGE OF NATURAL AND HEALTH SCIENCES (CNHS)

 For a complete staff list, please visit our Staff Page.

-As the new academic year begins, the Acquisitions Department of the Macdonald-Kelce Library would like to inform all faculty members the procedures for ordering Library materials: Before submitting a request, you should check the Library Catalog (UTOPIA) as we may already have the item in the collection.
+As the new academic year begins, the Acquisitions Department of the Macdonald-Kelce Library would like to inform all faculty members of the procedures for ordering Library materials: Before submitting a request, you should check the Library Catalog (UTOPIA) as we may already have the item in the collection.
 Please send your requests for purchases to your liaison librarian (left).